-Montréal is at the forefront of groundbreaking discoveries, home to some of the world’s leaders in Artificial Intelligence, aerospace, education, neuroscience and tech.
-Add to that list sustainable mobility and intelligent transportation – a sector for which Montréal is pulling ahead of the pack and taking the lead.
+Montréal is at the forefront of ground-breaking discoveries and home to some of the world’s leaders in aerospace, artificial intelligence, education, neuroscience, and tech.
+These thriving local sectors also intersect with two up-and-coming industries: sustainable mobility and intelligent transportation.
+Montréal is becoming a hotspot for both.

 The numbers don’t lie

-Quebec’s ground transportation industry is a world leader in transport development, home to CIRRELT, the largest transportation research centre in the world.
-There’s also 620 companies employing over 32,000 employees and more than 20 research centres and institutes all speeding towards the future of transportation.
+Québec’s ground transportation industry is a world leader in transport development.
+Montréal is home to CIRRELT, the largest transportation research centre in the world.
+There are also 620 companies employing over 32,000 employees and more than 30 research centres and institutes all speeding towards the future of transportation.
 The province’s organized sector clusters are also working hand-in-hand, including the clean energy cluster Écotech Québec, the electric and intelligent transportation industry cluster Propulsion Québec and Cargo M, the logistics and transportation cluster.

-As an international hotspot in AI, it comes as no surprise that Montréal is breaking new ground in the use of AI in transport, focusing on urban traffic and improved shipping.
+As an international hotspot in Artificial Intelligence, Montréal is breaking new ground in the use of AI in transport, focusing on urban traffic and improved shipping.
 Created by Concordia University’s Transportation Research for Integrated Planning (TRIP) laboratory, Itinerum is a smartphone app that collects travel data and instantly addresses traffic-related issues for drivers.
-And truck drivers will find their work more efficient with PORTail camionnage, a predictive application developed by Element AI and the Port of Montréal showing the best routes using traffic forecasts.

 The future looks electric

 Real change takes concrete dedication, and Montréal’s goal of becoming North America’s top city in sustainable mobility is one backed up by an exciting series of projects sure to make an impact noticed by the rest of the world.